flygoast/libvmod-lua/README.rst

 NOTE
 ====

+* Branch 3.0 is for Varnish 3.0.x
+* Branch 4.1 is for Varnish 4.1.x

 If you want to load C modules compiled for Lua with require(), you need to make shure the public symbols (e.g. lua_setmetatable) are exported.